Jim-Shaddix/Lab-Work/docs/3-Analysis/tdms_peak_analysis/README.md

 1. Merge changes from Andrews branch.
     - **NOTE:** I can't remember why if Andrew is able to run my current branch properly or not.
-2. (**Needed**) Fix the plotting script, so that it plot the peaks that we pick out.
-3. (**Needed**) Rewrite the fitting script, so that I have a file that just has a single  function, for performing the fits.
+2. (**Needed**) Rewrite the fitting script, so that I have a file that just has a single  function, for performing the fits.
-4. Find a way to make better fits of the peaks.
+3. Find a way to make better fits of the peaks.
     1. I can try and recreate Andrew's script, and than make plots overit, this way I can better see where the program is failing.
     2. I can isolate particular regions, and try different methods for